Anurag-30/knowledge-base/05-PostgresSql/04-Foreign Keys And Joins/Readme.md

 A foreign key is a key used to link two tables together.
 This is sometimes also called as a referencing key. <br />

-A Foreign Key is a column or a combination of columns whose values match a Primary Key in a different table.
+A Foreign Key is a column or a combination of columns whose values match a Primary Key in a different table. <br />

-The relationship between 2 tables matches the Primary Key in one of the tables with a Foreign Key in the second table.
+The relationship between 2 tables matches the Primary Key in one of the tables with a Foreign Key in the second table. <br />

-If a table has a primary key defined on any field(s), then you cannot have two records having the same value of that field(s).
+If a table has a primary key defined on any field(s), then you cannot have two records having the same value of that field(s). <br />

 Example
 Consider the structure of the following two tables.